Sign in Create account

 Don't cut the yarn.

-Attach the soil to the pot working sc all around.
+Attach the soil to the pot by working sc all around.
 To do this, insert the hook through the stitch of the pot and then through the stitch of the soil and complete a sc.
 Stuff before you finish attaching the soil.
-To make the hanging loop don't cut the yarn.
+To make the hanging loop, don't cut the yarn.

-Count 19 stitches from the last sc you made and mark it, chain 45 (or the length you'd like) and sl st into the marked stitch, then sl st into the following st and chain 45 again, place a sl st into the st before the very first chain.
+Count 19 stitches from the last sc you made and mark it, chain 45 (or the length you'd like) and sl st into the marked stitch, then sl st into the following st and chain 45 again.
+Place a sl st into the st before the very first chain.

 Hide any loose end.